Siraitia grosvenorii: Mogroside biosynthesis

 One analysis of 200 candidate genes of Siraitia grosvenorii revealed five enzyme families involved in the synthesis of mogroside V: squalene epoxidases, triterpenoid synthases, epoxide hydrolases, cytochrome P450s, and UDP-glucosyltransferases.
 The metabolic pathway for mogroside biosynthesis involves an initial stage of fruit development when squalene is metabolized to di-glucosylated, tetra-hydroxycucurbitadienols, then during fruit maturation, branched glucosyl groups are added and catalyzed, leading to the sweet M4, M5, and M6 mogrosides.

 Cultivation

 Germination of seeds is slow and may take several months.
 It is grown primarily in the far southern Chinese province of Guangxi (mostly in the mountains near Guilin), as well as in Guangdong, Guizhou, Hunan, and Jiangxi.
 These mountains lend the plants shade and often are surrounded by mists which protect the plants from the sun.
 Nonetheless, the climate in this southern province is warm.
-The plant is rarely found in the wild, so it has been cultivated for hundreds of years.
+The plant is rarely found in the wild, and has been cultivated for hundreds of years.

 Records as early as 1813 mention the cultivation of this plant in the Guangxi province.
 Most of the plantations are located in Yongfu County and Lingui County.